jdalamo/TVFrame/README.md

 ## Get it running
 ---
 This tutorial assumes you already have Raspbian OS running on your Raspberry Pi

+It is recommended that you create a new Gmail account just for this application
 1. Clone the directory onto your Raspberry Pi
 2. Go to https://developers.google.com/gmail/api/quickstart/python
 3. Click "Enable the Drive API" (Make sure the google account you are signed in as is the email you want pictures to be emailed to)